Celtic Christian Church

 I'm an ordained priest in the Celtic Christian Church .
 I'm a member of the Order of the Merciful Christ, a ecumenical Celtic religious order dedicated to prayer and the corporeal and spiritual works of Mercy.

-My husband, Joe, and I were married 35 years and we have one adult daughter who is the blessing upon our love.
+My husband, Joe, and I were married over 35 years and we have one adult daughter who is the blessing upon our love.
 I live in community here in PA as part of St. Ciaran's House of Prayer.

 Joe and I have worked in Good Tidings Ministry since 1983.
 Although this ministry deals with the painful matter of clergy abuse, I must say it has touched my life profoundly, and confirmed my convictions that the Church needs prayerful, spiritual priests and religious who are following their call to serve Christ willingly, and not feeling trapped--or entitled within priesthood or religious life This has lead me more deeply into a ministry of spiritual direction, and particularly with victims of abuse, as well as with priests and religious, and together, Joe and I have expanded this ministry to spiritual direction and guidance to those populations (sexually abused by clergy, and priests transitioning from clerical life) who are wounded, ignored or shunned by the Church.
 It is our mission to share the Good Tidings of God's presence and Love in their lives.